jeffwilliams/calc/README.md

     > 5 > 4
     1

-When combined with immediate function definitions these are useful when filtering lists:
+When combined with anonymous functions they are useful when filtering lists:

     > filter([1,2,3,4,5], def(x){x<4})
     [1, 2, 3]